CiscoDevNet/openstack-kolla/README.md

 # openstack-kolla
-OpenStack - Containerized Deployment Using Kolla
+Source for "OpenStack - Containerized Deployment Using Kolla" learning lab.